5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund

 2. Increase your Free Fun

-• Conduct a fun analysis: Being in my late twenties (that was pretty weird to write… where did the time go?!), many things that used to be fun for me just don’t cut it anymore.
-For instance, during college and a few years after college, my party tolerance was high.
+- Conduct a fun analysis: Many things that used to be fun for me just don’t cut it anymore.
+For instance, my party tolerance was high during college and a few years after college.
 I could party every weekend without hesitation.
-Now, fun to me is movie nights with friends, kickbacks at someone’s place, attending performances and cultural art shows, and Netflix binges.
+Now, fun to me is watching movie nights with friends, getting kickbacks at someone’s place, attending performances and cultural art shows, and watching Netflix binges.

-• Google free activities in your city: You will be surprised by how many cool free things there are to do!
-It’s important to provide some alternatives when you say no.
+- Google free activities in your city: You will be surprised by how many cool free things there are to do!
+It’s essential to provide some alternatives when you say no.

-• Keep your friends informed: At one point when my social budget was a little lower than usual, I sent out a PSA to my closest friends saying that, in efforts to get my money right, I will only participate in free activities.
+- Keep your friends informed: At one point, when my social budget was a little lower than usual, I sent out a PSA to my closest friends, saying that to get my money right, I would only participate in free activities.
 They were all receptive to this.

 3. Accumulate Frequent Flyer Mileage

-Make sure to sign up for frequent flyer programs and collect mileage on your travels.
+Sign up for frequent flyer programs and collect mileage on your travels.
 Over time, this can be useful!
-My friend booked all her flights for her a seven-country global excursion using miles from United Mileage Plus program.
-Her mother, who travels a lot for work, also donated miles to her daughter’s trip.
-Read more about how she did it here.
+My friend booked all her flights for a seven-country global excursion using miles from the United Mileage Plus program.
+Her mother, who travels for work, also donated miles to her daughter’s trip.

-I have a Capital One Venture Rewards Card that gives me 1.25 miles on every dollar purchase.
+I have a Capital One Venture Rewards Card with 1.25 miles on every dollar purchase.
 Upon signing up, most credit cards give you a large amount of miles (20k+) if you spend a certain amount within three months.
-I often make large purchases on my card to get the points and then pay it back ASAP.
+I often make large purchases on my card to get the points and pay them back ASAP.
 Last year, I upgraded my life and got the Chase Sapphire Reserve Card.
-Using points from my Sapphire Reserve,Β I was able to book 5 flights totaling $2,000.
-Read my review of the Sapphire Reserve here.
+Using points from my Sapphire Reserve, I booked five flights totaling $2,000.

 5. Get Paid to Take Surveys